 Most people’s diets don’t necessarily include beets, but they should.
-These strange root vegetables may have a number of health benefits, ranging from reduced blood pressure to improved athletic performance.
+These strange root vegetables may have many health benefits, ranging from reduced blood pressure to improved athletic performance.

-They also contain a variety of minerals and compounds not found in many other foods.
+They also contain various minerals and compounds not found in many other foods.

 Adding beets to a salad or sipping beet juice is a simple way to incorporate them into your diet.
 The following are six benefits why you should eat beets.

 Blood pressure has been proven to be reduced by beets:

 Beets contain nitrates, which the body turns into nitric oxide.
 Nitric oxide is a vasodilator that relaxes and opens blood vessels, which helps lower blood pressure, according to Dana Hunnes, PhD, MPH, RD, senior dietitian at the Ronald Reagan UCLA Medical Center and professor at the Fielding School of Public Health.

 Patients with hypertension were able to lower their blood pressure by ingesting 250 mL of beetroot juice daily for four weeks in a small 2015 experiment.